Starmer marks Armistice Day at Paris ceremony with Macron

 According to Number 10, Sir Keir is the first UK prime minister to have attended the Paris commemorations since Churchill joined General Charles de Gaulle in 1944.

-It comes as Sir Keir announced more than £10 million to mark the 80th anniversary of VE Day and VJ day.
+It came as Sir Keir announced more than £10 million to mark the 80th anniversary of VE Day and VJ Day.

 The Prime Minister has pledged a “moment of national reflection” in 2025, with events on May 8 to commemorate the 80th anniversary of the allied victory in Europe, and also on August 15 to mark the end of the Second World War.